EvanForsythe/BB485/week03.md

 This gives a quick view but it is not suitible for a publication-quality figure (or an assignment-quality) figure.

 ## Creating high-quality figures displaying phylogenies
 Similar to viewing alignments, there are several desktop apps you can install on your computer (e.g. Mega or FigTree).
-To avoid installing apps on your computer, you can use ([this]([https://www.ncbi.nlm.nih.gov/projects/treeview/])) web-based tool from NCBI.
+To avoid installing apps on your computer, you can use [this web-based tool from NCBI.]([https://www.ncbi.nlm.nih.gov/projects/treeview/]).

 - **NOTE:** make sure that when you paste the contents of your newick file, it is all on one line.
 If you need to, use a text editor to get rid of weird spaces/new-lines that may have resulted from copy-and-pasting.
 - **NOTE:** You'll need to root the tree with your outgroup (Arabidopsis thaliana) and change the layout to 'rectangle cladeogram'.